F Distribution: Ratios of two Independent Estimators

 • The range of F values is from 0 to infinity.

 • The shape of the F-curve depends on the parameters v1 and v2 (its nominator and denominator df).
 It is non-symmetrical and skewed to the right (positive skewed) distribution.
-It tends to become more and more symmetric when one or both of the parameter values (v1, v2) increases, as shown in the following figure.
+It tends to become more and more symmetric when one or both of the parameter values (v1, v2) increase, as shown in the following figure.

 • F have a unique mode at the value \[\tilde{F}=\frac{v_2(v_2-2)}{v_1(v_2+2)},\quad (v_2>2)\] which is always less than unity.